mac-comp127/bubble-blitz/README.md

 2. Explore the code we have given you.
 We have already decomposed the problem into the following classes:
   - `BubbleBlitz`: A `CanvasWindow` responsible for running the program and holding the other graphical objects.
   - `Cannon`: a `Line` representing the direction the cannon is pointing
-  - `CannonBall`: an `Ellipse` representing the cannon ball.
-Responsible for updating its position when fired.
+  - `CannonBall`: tracks the motion of the cannonball, and displays it on the screen as an `Ellipse`.
   - `Bubble`: a `GraphicsGroup` representing a single bubble as a collection of concentric circles.
-Reponsible for determining if it has been hit by a cannon ball.
+Reponsible for determining if it has been hit by a cannonball.
   - `BubbleManager`: keeps track of bubbles and is able to query each bubble to see if it should be popped.
   - `VisualCannonTester`: can be used to test that your CannonBall code works correctly.

-### Part 0: Cannon Balls
+### Part 0: Cannonballs

 You should use an iterative development process to avoid writing a lot of untested code that then breaks when you finally run it.
 As you work, think: “How can I test what I am writing?
 How can I organize my work so that I can test it _sooner_?”